kaidawe/documentation/API/model-function/get-account-comparisons.md

 >
 > This request assumes a few things,
 > 1. ``activeUser`` = Either a username or organization name
-> 2. ``IdToken`` = This is the IdToken recieved from logging into the AWS     cognito backend with a user account.
+> 2. ``IdToken`` = This is the IdToken received from logging into the AWS     cognito backend with a user account.

 ## Response